A concise tutorial review of reverse osmosis and electrodialysis: Mass balances, setpoints and metrics, and thermodynamics

+For many reasons, this efficiency cannot be achieved.
+One reason is that the salt concentration at the membrane is higher than in the bulk of the channel, i.e., the effect of concentration polarization, leading to an over-pressurization factor that reduces efficiency.
+And to have flow of water across the membrane, we must push harder than the pressure assumed in a calculation of the thermodynamic minimum.

-In ED also some energy is required to push water through tubings and channels of the ED stack, but this is low compared to the main energy input, which is electricity for running current across the stack.
+Just as in RO, also in ED energy is required to push water through tubings, and channels of the ED stack, but this is low compared to the main energy input, which is electricity for running current across the stack.
 For a certain current \textit{I} (in A, i.e., Ampère), and cell pair voltage $V\s{cp}$, then for each cell pair the electrical energy input is $I \cdot V\s{cp}$ (unit $\text{J}/\text{s}\!=\!\text{W}$), and with \textit{N} cell pairs in an ED stack, this energy is multiplied by \textit{N} to obtain the electrical energy input for the stack.
-Inside each cell pair the voltage $V\s{cp}$ is due to resistances for current to cross the diluate and concentrate channels, to cross the membranes, and due to the Donnan voltages at the membrane-solution edges.
-These Donnan voltages are not a resistance (they are not a direct function of the current), but are a consequence of the thermodynamics of desalination, i.e., the Donnan voltage cannot be reduced to zero by running at low currents.
+Inside each cell pair the voltage $V\s{cp}$ is due to resistances for current to cross the diluate and concentrate channels, to cross the membranes, and due to the Donnan potentials at the membrane-solution interfaces.
+These Donnan potentials are not a resistance (they are not a direct function of the current), but are a consequence of the thermodynamics of desalination, i.e., the Donnan potential cannot be reduced to zero by running at low currents.
 Of the Ohmic resistances, the largest loss is in the low-salinity diluate channel.
-In EDI this resistance is reduced with ion-exchange resin material in these channels.
-In an ED stack (of 10s or 100s of cell pairs) there are also two end-compartments in which electronic current transfers to ionic current, and vice-versa.
-There is a voltage loss associated with the Faradaic reactions there, but with increasing numbers \textit{N} of cell pairs, this voltage loss (of the order of the voltage over 1 cell pair) becomes inconsequential for the energy requirements of a full ED stack.
-In ED generally only a single value of the cell pair voltage is applied to the stack as a whole, which also leads to a practical limit in the energy efficiency, which is discussed in section~\ref{section_ED}.
+In an ED stack (of 10s or 100s of cell pairs) there are also two end-compartments in which electronic current transfers to ionic current, and vice-versa~\cite{Biesheuvel_Dykstra_2021_Intro}.
+There is a voltage loss associated with the Faradaic reactions there, but with increasing numbers \textit{N} of cell pairs, this loss becomes less and less important for the energy requirements of a full ED stack.

 The energy thus invested in RO and ED by pressure and electricity (including energy recovery), is always larger than the thermodynamic energy as calculated in section~\ref{section_thermo}.
-Thus, the ratio of thermodynamic energy \textit{e}\textsubscript{min} over the real, or practical energy, i.e., the energy efficiency $\eta$, is always less than unity, i.e., we always have $\eta \! < \!
-1$.
+Thus, the ratio of thermodynamic energy \textit{e}\textsubscript{min} over the real, or practical, energy, i.e., the energy efficiency $\eta$, is always less than one.